ibexa/documentation-user/docs/content_management/translate_content.md

         You can proceed and add a new draft, or discard the modal and edit the existing draft translation.
         For more information, see [Edit existing translations](#edit-existing-translations).

-4. If **Use automatic translation** is checked, select an automated translation service (see [Automated translation](#automated-translation)) from a drop-down list.
+4. If **Use automatic translation** is checked, select a translation provider from a drop-down list.

     !!! note "Manual translation"

         You may prefer to translate the content by yourself.
         To do it, uncheck **Use automatic translation** and proceed.

-        If no automated translation services are configured in the system, the checkbox is inactive.
+        If no translation provider are configured in the system, the checkbox is inactive.

 5. Click **Open side-by-side**.